 What is Stop Work Authority (SWA)?

 Stop Work Authority (SWA) is a program designed to provide employees and contract workers with the responsibility and obligation to stop work when a perceived unsafe condition or behavior may result in an unwanted event.
+A key element of a Stop Work Authority Program is a detailed set of written procedures.
+They will help ensure that every SWA event works consistently and as intended.

 Stop Work Authority Roles and Responsibilities